alexHnatkovskyy/doordash-challenge/how-to-use.md

 in this mode all client sources will be compiled with sourcemaps, that can be used for code debugging.
 Application will be running on `http://localhost:8081` and all requests will be proxied to api that will be running on `http://localhost:8080`
 To run this mode navigate to `doordash-angular` folder from the root of the project and execute `npm run start` command.
 This mode has a hotswap capbilities on, so all changes in source files will be refelected on application ui on-the-fly.

+Initaly user will be redirected to /login page, where username should be provided to enter the chat.
+Once logged in, user should pick one of the chat rooms on the left of the screen.
+By default no chat room is selected.
+I have implemented long polling, to monitor messages update in the room.
+Any new message added in one instance of the chat will be refelcted in another instance of the chat.